 STOP PAYMENT FACILITY

 Accounts which are not operated for a considerable period of time will be transferred to a separate inoperative account status in the interest of the depositor as well as the Bank.
 The Bank will inform customers when there is no transactions in the account and the account is going to become in-operative.
 The depositor can request the Bank to activate the In-operative account after completing certain formalities.
-We do not charge for activation of Inoperative accounts.

 At present Savings Bank and Current accounts are treated as ‘inoperative’ if there are no debit as well as credit transactions induced at the instance of customers in the account for a period of over two years.
 Customer mandated transactions are treated as customer induced transactions and the accounts are treated as operative.
 The list of unclaimed accounts where there is no transaction for more than 10 years is displayed on Bank’s website.
 The list contains names of the account holder(s) and their address.
 If claimants, find their name and address in the list they may visit their branch with available records as per the process given in the Bank’s website, to claim the amount.